manish591/romannumeraltranslator/README.md

 # RomanNumeralTranslator
-This is a CLI app build using Node JS.
+This is app build using JS.
 This app will translate your numbers to roman numbers very quickly.
 Do check this out.

 # Live Demo
 You can check this app here https://romannumeraltranslator.netlify.app/